dexie/dexie-website/docs/Dexie/Dexie.transaction().md

 ### Async and Await

 You can use async await without any quirks.
 It works perfectly well with both native async functions (tested in Edge, Chrome, Safari and Firefox) as well as transpiled async await (Typescript - any version, Babel - any version).
-For transpiled async await, the end code will survive indexedDB transactions no matter browser (including IE 10 and Firefox <  60).
+For transpiled async await, the end code will survive indexedDB transactions no matter browser (including Internet Explorer).
 However, when using native async await, the browser will invoke native promises instead of Dexie.Promise.
 This would break transactions in older browsers.
 Dexie can maintain its zones (holding current transaction) between native await expressions as well as between transpiled await expressions.

 ```javascript
 await db.transaction('rw', db.friends, async () => {